mia-platform/documentation/docs/business_suite/microlc/general_configuration.md

 sidebar_label: General configuration
 ---

-`microlc` provides an API that can be used by your plugins to retrieve its dynamic configuration expressed in `JSON` format.
+`micro-lc` provides an API that can be used by your plugins to retrieve its dynamic configuration expressed in `JSON` format.

 All these configurations must be stored in the same path, defined by the `PLUGINS_CONFIGURATIONS_PATH` environment variable.